What is the purpose of Kid’s martial arts classes?

 Will studying martial arts improve my child’s discipline and/or focus issues?

 If the student is motivated to study martial arts, qualities of discipline, focus and confidence often improve.
 If the student is being forced to practice martial arts, it is guaranteed to be a much murkier path.
-When your child tries out a free week, please honestly express whatever reasons or inspirations you and your child have for training, and any known possible challenges.
+When your child tries out their free trial class, please honestly express whatever reasons or inspirations you and your child have for training, and any known possible challenges.
 This will help the teacher understand how to guide them through classes.
 Whatever the case, when a student engages in something that challenges them both physically and mentally, they often rise to meet that challenge in amazing ways!
 In all classes we work to ensure that each student is being challenged, yet not overwhelmed.

 To restate, our primary goal is to develop quality martial artists – a goal that takes time and patience while fostering qualities of good focus, disciple and confidence in students, as well as strong lifeskills such as Courage, Compassion, Community and Competency.